Joint Continuous and Discrete Model Selection via Submodularity: Abstract

 \section{Abstract}

 In model selection problems for machine learning, the desire for a well-performing model with meaningful structure is typically expressed through a regularized optimization problem.
 In many scenarios, however, the meaningful structure is specified in some discrete space, leading to difficult nonconvex optimization problems.
-In this paper, we relate the model selection problem with structure-promoting regularizers to submodular function minimization defined with continuous and discrete arguments.
-In particular, we leverage submodularity theory to identify a class of these problems that can be solved exactly and efficiently with an agnostic combination of discrete and continuous optimization routines.
-We show how simple continuous or discrete constraints can also be handled for certain problem classes, motivated by robust optimization.
-Finally, we numerically validate our theoretical results with several proof-of-concept examples, comparing against state-of-the-art algorithms.
+In this paper, we connect the model selection problem with structure-promoting regularizers to submodular function minimization with continuous and discrete arguments.
+In particular, we leverage the theory of submodular functions to identify a class of these problems that can be solved exactly and efficiently with an agnostic combination of discrete and continuous optimization routines.
+We show how simple continuous or discrete constraints can also be handled for certain problem classes, and extend these ideas to a robust optimization framework.
+We also show how some problems outside of this class can be embedded into the class, further extending the class of problems our framework can accommodate.
+Finally, we numerically validate our theoretical results with several proof-of-concept examples with synthetic and real-world data, comparing against state-of-the-art algorithms.

 \urladdr{http://www.ee.ucla.edu/$\sim$tabuada}